gabe00122/personal-site/src/posts/memory.md

 I wanted to see if model-free RL with a transformer over time could learn something similar to spatial memory and if this spatial memory could be communicated between agents with sufficient self-play.
 I also wanted to see if training the same model on multiple tasks would lead to task-to-task skill transfer.

 This builds on the transformer RL framework described in my [previous post](/posts/transformer_rl).
-The training framework and can be found at [jaxrl](https://github.com/gabe00122/jaxrl) and the environments [mapox](https://github.com/gabe00122/mapox)
+The training framework can be found at [mapox-trainer](https://github.com/gabe00122/mapox-trainer) and the environments [mapox](https://github.com/gabe00122/mapox)

 The checkpoint shown here was trained jointly on four environments.
 I focus on two of them because they most clearly expose the role of memory and implicit communication.
 The other two: a competitive king-of-the-hill game and a predator-prey game-were part of the multitask training mix but deserve separate analysis because the incentives and learned behaviors are qualitatively different.